LovingTech/Chronograph/README.md

 kph = ((750000000 / elapsed_time) * 0.00036);
 ```
 In the current configuration the distance between sensors is 7.5cm or 750mm

+You can make the samething by printing the part twice and buying an IR break beam (https://www.adafruit.com/product/2168)